Danielfib/if1015-SistemasDistribuidos/Ativ4/3-UltimateChat/README.md

 Daniel
 ## type any message in any client terminal and the message will be broadcasted to all other clients
 ```

+To end the connection, simply type "end" on the client you wish to disconnect